 When an area starts to experience weather patterns that are not normal for the time of year, this is most often because of climate change.
 Things like heat waves during summer or snow in March are unusual weather events for Ireland, but they are happening because the climate is changing rapidly and beginning to break down.

 But climate change is about more than just hotter summers, it can also result in more extreme and unpredictable weather events, like storms or hurricanes, that can threaten our towns, cities, homes, and lives.
-Many of the events taking place in the United States like major floods or forest fires are examples of extreme weather that can destroy homes and communities, and we’re starting to see more of these events in Ireland too.
+Events like major floods or forest fires that we’re seeing in countries across the word are examples of extreme weather that can destroy homes and communities, and we’re starting to see more of these events in Ireland too.

 What causes climate change?

 While a certain amount of climate change can occur naturally as the earth moves further or closer to the sun, the level of climate change we are seeing today is the result of the human activity of burning of fossil fuels.
 Our day-to-day activities, such as driving, cooking, and heating our homes all use up energy that relies on fossil fuels to run.
 Other activities like intensive farming and cutting down forests also contribute to climate change.